-Hiring Contractors | 5 views |
+Finding & Working with Contractors | 58 views |

-What is an ESA license number, and how can I look it up?
+What is an ESA license number and how can I look it up?

 Question

-What is an ESA license number, and how can I look it up?
+What is an ESA license number and how can I look it up?

 Answer from Construction Brain

-An ESA license number is a unique identifier assigned by the Electrical Safety Authority to Licensed Electrical Contractors (LECs) in Ontario, allowing them to legally perform electrical work and pull electrical permits in Ottawa and across the province.
+An ESA license number is a unique identifier assigned by Electrical Safety Authority (ESA) to Licensed Electrical Contractors (LECs) in Ontario, allowing them to legally perform electrical work and pull electrical permits in Ottawa and across the province.

 How to Look Up ESA License Numbers in Ottawa

-AI-Generated Response | Ottawa Construction Network
+Ottawa Construction Network

 Ready to Start Your Project?